slopeztech/AstroSpots/readme.md

 ## Example

-For Madrid (lat 40.4168, lon -3.7038), running with a 40km radius and dark_thr=300 might yield dark spots in nearby rural areas, filtered for road access.
+(lat 42, lon -2), running with a 40km radius and dark_thr=0.500 might yield dark spots in nearby rural areas, filtered for road access.

 ## Troubleshooting